trilobiet/oapenmemomanager/README.md

 > Clicking the `BROWSE LIBRARIES` button opens a library popup screen that allows you to select a library and copy its import statements to be pasted in the main script.

+Though it is possible to import queries from other clients' tasks, this creates unmonitored dependencies.
+If the included query changes, or when the included task name changes or is deleted, the including task will change as well - or even stop functioning - without notice.
+It is therefore recommended to define shared queries in the library or just copy/paste them to each implementing task.
+Library queries keep track of their usage, so you can see where changes will have effect.

 #### Parameterized queries